purescript/documentation/Editor-and-tool-support.md

 - Answer: "what can I put in here to make it type check?"
 - Qualify implicit imports
 - Turn implicit imports into explicit ones
+- Features work or at least are usable using any text editor and psc from the console